-table\name......Name of the table to be moved tablespace\name......Name of the tablespace to move to
+table_name.....
+Name of the table to be moved

-■ ALTER TABLE - table\name - MOVE TABLESPACE - tablespace\name - ●
+tablespace_name.....
+Name of the tablespace to move to

-Figure 3-21 ALTER TABLE TO ANOTHER TABLESPACE syntax
+◆ ALTER TABLE - table_name - MOVE TABLESPACE - tablespace_name - Figure 3-29 ALTER TABLE TO ANOTHER TABLESPACE syntax dmSQL> ALTER TABLE Employeesinfo MOVE TABLESPACE ts new;

-The following moves the table Employeesinfo in ts\mode to another tablespace ts\new.
+The following moves the table Employeesinfo in ts_mode to another tablespace ts_new.